SHPEUCF/apptutorial/_pages/assignments/Part1.md

     **Note**: Previously, npm required to install with the flag `--save` in order to update the dependencies, yet it is done automatically since [node 5.0.0](https://blog.npmjs.org/post/161081169345/v500) - from [voithos on Stack Overflow](https://stackoverflow.com/questions/19578796/what-is-the-save-option-for-npm-install).
     {: .notice--info}

-5. Now that we installed it, (1) you will see changed to the `package.json` file, specifying the added module, and (2) we can import it to our file and start using it.
+5. Now that we installed it, (1) you will see changes to the `package.json` file, specifying the added module, and (2) we can import it to our file and start using it.

 		```js

 		```

-By the way, I should mention by now that we will not be able to create the bottom bar until Part 2, which is atually what is next.
+By the way, I should mention by now that we will not be able to create the bottom bar until [Part 2](/part-2), which is actually what is next.

 ***
 Solutions